Similarities and Differences Between Angie and nginx#

 Configurability#

-Another area where we want to achieve improvements is the flexibility and ease of configuring the web server.
-We:
+Another area where we aim to achieve improvements is in the flexibility and ease of how the web server is configured.
+We have: